-Condition Number Condition More than fifty (50) liz ards Five (5) years d) Habitat within the enclosed area m refugia. nust be enhanced through the provision of natural and/or artificial e) The enclosed area must be managed Plan that forms part of the Ecology • zard Relocation Area Management by Condition REM1.
-REM11 Ma asuras to offsat residual affacts o on freshwater ecology REMIT Measures to offset residual effects on freshwater ecology a) Except where revised through the process set out in Condition REM18, residual adverse effects on freshwater ecology must be offset to result in no net loss of ecological function through the provision of the following: i.
-2,179m2 of new stream channel constructed and planted to a maximum width of twenty (20) metres and no less than five (5) metres; and ii. riparian planting of 17,384m2 of existing streambed area with a width of between: A. three (3) metres and twenty (20) metres on both banks where a waterbody has a wetted bank to bank channel width of up to one (1) metre; and B. five (5) and twenty (20) metres where a waterbody has a a wetted bank to bank channel width of greater than one (1) metre. b) The offset measures required by clause (a) must be completed within one (1) year of the road being open for public use, as far as practicable, and must achieve the following standards: i. fencing must exclude livestock; ii. stream creation and enhancement measures must be generally consistent with the design for stream diversions shown on the Stormwater: Typical Details Swales and Open Channels Plans listed in Schedule 1 included in the Application, and implemented within three (3) years of the completion of construction; and iii. all plant material must be sourced from the rohe in which it is to be planted or be otherwise eco-sourced except, where it is not practicable to do so, the Ecology Offset Site Layout Plan must set out a process of consultation with the Project Iwi Partners and the Regional Council to confirm an alternative source. c) Where the offsetting measures required by clause (a) are subject to a 'Flood Control Drainage' value in Schedule B of the One Plan, consultation must be undertaken with the Horizons Area Engineer - Southern.
-REM12 Off setting performance targets a) The measures to offset residual adverse effects required by Conditions REM7, REM8, REM9 and REM11 must be implemented to achieve the outcomes and performance targets in Table REM-12, where progress towards achieving performance targets, including further measures to achieve performance targets, are identified through the monitoring required by Condition REM19.
-Performance targets for the effecting required by Condition REM11 are set out in Table REM 12.
-Table REM-12 Offsetting and Mitigation Outcomes and Performance Targets Habitat type Restoration outcome Performance target Terrestrial offset planting - Exotic forest and treeland (indigenous) - Exotic riparian scrub, forest and vineland - Combined revegetated area of 7.57 hectares that will form a closed canopy consisting of kanuka, a - Livestock removed
+Condition Number Condition The enclosed area must be managed in accordance with the Lizard Relocation Area Management Plan that forms part of the Ecology Management Plan required by Condition REM1 REM11 Measures to offset residual effe Measures to offset residual effects on freshwater ecology a) Except where revised through the process set out in Condition REM18, residual adverse effects on freshwater ecology must be offset to result in no net loss of ecological function through the provision of the following: i.
+2,179m2 of new stream metres and no less than channel constructed and planted to a five (5) metres; and a maximum width of twenty (20 ii. riparian planting of 17,38 34m 2 of existing streambed area with a width of between: 1 d twenty (20) metres on both banks th of up to one (1) metre; and where a waterbody has a B. five (5) and twenty (20) metres where a waterbody has a wetted channel width of REM12 b) The offset measures required by clause (a) must be completed within one (1) year of the road being open for public use, as far as practicable, and must achieve the following standards: i. fencing must exclude livestock; ii. stream creation and enhancement measures must be generally consistent with the design for stream diversions shown on the Stormwater: Typical Details Swales and Open Channels included in the Application, and implemented within three (3) years of the completion of construction; and iii. all plant material must be sourced from the rohe in which it is to be planted or be otherwise eco-sourced except, where it is not practicable to do so, the Ecology Offset Site Layout Plan must set out a process of consultation with the Project lwi Partners and the Regional Council to confirm an alternative source. c) Where the offsetting measures required by clause (a) are subject to a 'Flood Control Drainage' value in Schedule B of the One Plan, consultation must be undertaken with the Horizons Area Engineer - Southern.
+Offsetting performance targets a) Performance targets for the offsetting required by Condition REM7 and Condition REM11 are set out in Table REM-12.
+2 Offsetting and Mitigation Perfor mance Targets Table REM-1 2 Offsetting and Mitigation Perfor 2 Offsetting and Mitigation Perfor Restoration outcome Terrestrial offset planting mance Targets Performance target